OpenBroadcastSystems/ptpmeasure/README.md

 ptpmeasure is a simple tool to sanity-check ST 2110/2022-6 streams and make measurements relative to PTP.
 It has minimal dependencies and allows for multi-day measurements without the need to create large and unwieldy packet captures.
 Nor does it require many dependencies.

+More information about the measurements can be found here: https://www.slideshare.net/kierank12/ibc-2022-ip-showcase-timestamps-in-st-2110-what-they-mean-and-how-to-measure-them

 ## Getting Started

 ### Dependencies